microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/AspNetMVC.md

 # Call the Microsoft Graph in an ASP.NET MVC app

 In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
 This topic won't create an app from scratch.
-We use code from [Office 365 ASP.NET MVC Connect sample using Microsoft Graph API](https://github.com/OfficeDev/O365-AspNetMVC-Unified-API-Connect) to explain the main concepts that you have to implement in your app.
+We use code from [Office 365 ASP.NET MVC Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-AspNetMVC-Unified-API-Connect) to explain the main concepts that you have to implement in your app.

 The following is a screenshot of the send mail page.